framboise-pi/Leboncoin-API-Wrapper/readme.md

 Allow easy access to leboncoin api using python

 ### THIS FORK
-As for a use with a Raspberry, I made some changes this way - around f" and f'+ setLocation issue
+As for a use with a Raspberry, I made some changes this way - around f" and f'+ I had def setLocation() format issue
+<i>I did no search, but fixed errors in console.
+And these are the files that made it for me.</i>
 <br>modif are within :
     <ul>
     <li>leboncoin.py</li>